Chart Color Schemes

 Employment performance in Mayfield - Warabrook has been below expectations when compared to most other areas nationally

-Mayfield-Warabrook has an educated workforce with significant representation in essential services sectors.
-The unemployment rate as of June 2025 was 4.9%, with an estimated employment growth of 1.8% over the past year.
+Mayfield-Warabrook has an educated workforce with prominent representation in essential services sectors.
+The unemployment rate was 4.9% as of June 2025, with estimated employment growth of 1.8% over the preceding year.

-There were 8,834 residents employed at this time, with an unemployment rate of 1.3% higher than Rest of NSW's rate of 3.7%.
-Workforce participation in Mayfield-Warabrook was 62.7%, compared to Rest of NSW's 56.4%.
-Leading employment industries among residents include health care and social assistance, education and training, and retail trade.
-The area has a particular specialization in health care and social assistance, with an employment share 1.3 times the regional level.
+As of that date, 8,834 residents were employed, with an unemployment rate of 1.3% above Rest of NSW's rate of 3.7%.
+Workforce participation was 62.7%, compared to Rest of NSW's 56.4%.
+Leading industries for employment among residents included health care & social assistance, education & training, and retail trade.
+Health care & social assistance had an employment share 1.3 times the regional level.

-Conversely, agriculture, forestry, and fishing is under-represented, with only 0.5% of Mayfield-Warabrook's workforce compared to 5.3% in Rest of NSW.
-The ratio of 0.7 workers per resident indicates a higher level of local employment opportunities than usual.
-Between June 2024 and June 2025, employment levels increased by 1.8%, while the labour force grew by 2.5%.
-This caused the unemployment rate to rise by 0.7 percentage points.
-In comparison, Rest of NSW saw an employment decline of 0.1% during the same period, with a labour force growth of 0.3% and an unemployment rate increase of 0.4 percentage points.
-State-level data from Sep-25 shows that NSW employment contracted by 0.41%, losing 19,270 jobs, with the state unemployment rate at 4.3%.
-This is favourable compared to the national unemployment rate of 4.5% but lags behind the national employment growth of 0.26%.
-National employment forecasts from Jobs and Skills Australia for May 2025 project a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Mayfield-Warabrook's employment mix suggests local growth of approximately 7.0% over five years and 14.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, agriculture, forestry & fishing was under-represented with only 0.5% of Mayfield-Warabrook's workforce compared to Rest of NSW's 5.3%.
+The worker-to-resident ratio was 0.7, indicating higher-than-average local employment opportunities.
+Between June 2024 and June 2025, employment levels increased by 1.8% while the labour force grew by 2.5%, resulting in a 0.7 percentage point rise in unemployment rate.
+In contrast, Rest of NSW saw employment decline by 0.1%, labour force growth of 0.3%, and a 0.4 percentage point increase in unemployment.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment expansion of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mayfield-Warabrook's industry mix suggests local growth of approximately 7.0% over five years and 14.5% over ten years.

 Frequently Asked Questions - Employment